ray-project/ray/doc/source/data/key-concepts.rst

 ..
   https://docs.google.com/drawings/d/132jhE3KXZsf29ho1yUdPrCHB9uheHBWHJhDQMXqIVPA/edit

-Datastream can shuffle hundreds of terabytes of data.
+Datastream can shuffle multi-terabyte datasets, leveraging the Ray object store for disk spilling.
 For an in-depth guide on shuffle performance, read :ref:`Performance Tips and Tuning <shuffle_performance_tips>`.
-Note that operations like shuffle materialize the entire Datastream into memory prior to their execution (shuffle execution is not streamed through memory).
+Note that operations like shuffle materialize the entire Datastream prior to their execution (shuffle execution is not streamed through memory).

 Iteration and materialization
 =============================